-Setup Change Use Case Add or remove spot colors from the template Printing to Equinox or another custom system requiring special inks Select the desired dot gain metric for process or spot colors Adjusting the measured dot gain metric to in-house measuring device capabilities and standards; see also Application Preferences and Dot Gain Metrics in Curve Pilot Select the desired printing condition for the PressSync template Using a recently developed profile or a new data characterization set; generating custom in-house PressSync templates based on the ones provided with the application Select the desired DGC curves for any process or spot color in the template Customizing DGC curves for flexo printing; adjusting ISO 12647-2/3 curves (offset) to another printing technology Set the desired values of paper and solid for any process or spot color in the template Using a desired printing condition (profile or data characterization set) that does not provide spectral data Set custom targets for gray balance Customizing desired colorimetric values employed in dot gain compensation for gray balance; setting custom in-house gray balance targets; see also Gray Balance Calculations in Curve Pilot
+Setup Change Use Case Add or remove spot colors from the template Printing to Equinox or another custom system requiring special inks.
+Select the desired dot gain metric for process or spot colors Adjusting the measured dot gain metric to in-house measuring device capabilities and standards; see also Application Preferences and Dot Gain Metrics in Curve Pilot.
+Select the desired printing condition for the PressSync template Using a recently developed profile or a new data characterization set; generating custom in-house PressSync templates based on the ones provided with the application.
+Select the desired DGC curves for any process or spot color in the template Customizing DGC curves for flexo printing; adjusting ISO 12647-2/3 curves (offset) to another printing technology.
+Select the desired measurement condition for your spectrophotometer Setting a specific measurement condition automatically on your spectrophotometer to follow a particular standard and/or make sure all your measurements are consistent.
+Set the desired values of paper and solid for any process or spot color in the template Using a desired printing condition (profile or data characterization set) that does not provide spectral data.
+Set custom targets for gray balance Customizing desired colorimetric values employed in dot gain compensation for gray balance; setting custom in-house gray balance targets; see also Gray Balance Calculations in Curve Pilot.